Rebuilding the R-390A Receivers

 De-Oxit the two

 Check the mechanical alignment of the RF and Variable IF slugs as they enter and retract from their respective coils.
 All slugs should enter directly into the barrel and not be entering the barrel misaligned where the slug rubs against the inside of the barrel excessively.
+It's very common to find the slug's spring wire extension to the adjusting screw bent, sometimes excessively.
+The cause is misalignment of the slug entry into the coil barrel.
 The two screws that hold the adjusting screw assembly to the slug rack can be loosened and then you can move the slug and the adjusting screw assembly to mechanically align the entry of the slug into the coil barrel.
 Then retighten the screws.
 If the slugs to coil barrels alignment is correct, the slug rack will drop down with its own weight (without return springs installed) as the MC or KC tuning is adjusted.

 If you want to replace the three paper capacitors, on early decks they are the brown body molded caps with the color code banding.
 These are pretty good quality for molded paper caps but some rebuilders do find the molded body is cracked on these capacitors (I haven't.)
 It's probably a good idea to replace them anyway.
-Some RF modules built from the 1960s-on will use later style, non-molded capacitors.
+Most RF modules built from the 1960s-on will use later style, non-molded capacitors.
 These appear to be film capacitors that shouldn't require replacement.
-Also, very late modules will have ceramic disks that won't need replacing.
+Also, later version modules will have ceramic disks that won't need replacing.

 Use 400 volt 716P type SBE Orange Drops as replacement caps.
 There is another paper cap (.047uf at 100wvdc) that is a metal body, oil-filled, chassis mount unit mounted behind the RF amplifier tube.
 This capacitor normally isn't replaced since it's an oil-filled type and looks like it was specifically made for its application.